DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 The user can then download the formatted JSON file and visualize with any text editor.
 In addition, the Firefox web browser will automatically open any _.json_ file in an expandible/collapsible format.

+A **supplementary video tutorial** ```hyperlink pending``` is available in th DTM-Tools publication, illustrating the structure and interpretation of the JSON output file, and the use of pymongo script to query individual and cohort results.

 ## Pymongo scripts

 Pymongo scripts are provided in the /queryTools directory.
 These are provided as a guide; we upload our JSON files into MongoDB for querying and analysis but any non-relational database could be used.
+A ***video tutorial*** is provided in the DTM-Tools publication supplementary material and illustrates the use of these scripts ```hyperlink pending```.

 [pymongo site]:https://api.mongodb.com/python/current/

-DTM-Tools exome_v1.0 release contains the following scripts which require [pymongo][pymongo site]:
+DTM-Tools exome_v1.0 release contains the following scripts which require [pymongo][pymongo site].
+Note that authentication is not encoded in these scripts; **authentication is the responsibility of the user.**

 ### AlleleCountMissingFiltered.py

 This script provides an output that indicates, per row entry in each of the three databases, how many documents are classified as homozygous reference (i.e. zygosity code = 0), heterozygous (zygosity code =1) or homozygous variant (zygosity code =2).
 It also indicates how many documents were flagged as ‘filtered’ due to a failed quality filter, and how many documents did not contain such allele entry (missing in the input .bam file).
 Requires Python 3.x.
-Note that authentication is not encoded in this instance; authentication is the responsibility of the user.

 The collection and table names are specified in line 10, remember to edit this before running the script: